-Renewables are part of the strategy, but conservation comes first
+Renewables are part of the strategy to make a house energy-efficient, but conservation comes first.

 Synopsis: This article is part two of the Fine Homebuilding House: California 2018 build, and describes the envelope details and mechanical systems chosen to make the house as energy-efficient as possible.
 The article includes details of the mineral wool insulation, window selection, and exterior air barrier, as well as the heating and cooling systems.
 A drawing of the mechanicals displays how the air-source heat pumps are the heart of the mechanical system along with a low-load HRV.
 The combination of these efficiency measures and building envelope details helps determine the size of the PV array needed to reach net-zero energy performance.

 Once the majority of the structural framing is complete, we tackle the critical areas that affect its performance: air-sealing, insulation, and efficient mechanical systems.
 In a house that has a complicated air barrier like ours, some of the air-sealing and insulating happens during framing, so sequencing is key to not overlooking important air-sealing details.
 Once the performance of the building envelope is maximized and the mechanical systems are as efficient as possible, the amount of PV needed to take an all-electric house net-zero is more attainable.
 The goal isn’t to just put a lot of solar panels on a roof—it’s to use as little energy as possible and then offset this energy use to create a zero-net-energy (ZNE) home that is also comfortable and healthy.
 As Dave always says, it makes sense to go after the low-hanging fruit of efficiency first!